-A: First of all, it is important to understand that cholesterol is not mentioned in the ayurvedic tradition.
-Rather, the ayurvedic texts discuss meda dhatu (lipid tissue) and explain how to maintain a healthy quantity and quality of fat tissue in the body.
+In the Ayurvedic tradition, cholesterol itself is not mentioned, but rather the Ayurvedic texts discuss meda dhatu (lipid tissue) and explain how to maintain a healthy quantity and quality of fat tissue in the body.
 When meda dhatu is balanced and healthy, that subsequently helps to maintain balanced cholesterol.

 - Malas — metabolic impurities (urine, bowels, and sweat)